oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

 Learn how to

-- Log into Graph Studio
+- Log in to Graph Studio
 - Import a notebook

 ### Prerequisites